 I find the oyster mushroom medley ideal for this recipe, however shiitakes, maitakes, enoki or hen of the woods make great substitutes as well.
 If none of the above are available just use chopped up white button mushrooms.

 My favorite potatoes for soups and chowders are Yukon gold.
 Not only are they really delicious but their skins are very thin so there’s no need to peel them therefor no waste.
 They also have a buttery texture but still hold their shape together nicely during cooking providing nice texture to your pot of soup.

-If you prefer an even thicker chowder at this point, all you need to do is puree about 1/4 to 1/3 of the soup in a blender until super creamy then mix it back in with the rest.
-The potato cashew cream mix is divine, no need for flour or any other thickeners at all.
+- If you prefer an even thicker chowder at this point, simply puree about 1/4 to 1/3 of the soup in a blender until super creamy then mix it back in with the rest.
+The potato cashew cream mix is divine, no need for flour or other thickeners.

 - Where can I find kelp, dulse flakes or kombu ?
 Most major grocery stores should have them in the same island with all the seaweed and soy sauce.
 The fresh sea veggies packed in salt are usually in the refrigerated section next to the kelp noodles and tofu.
 You can also order them from Amazon.